Parish Priest: Fr Adrian Tuckwell

 With One Voice

-The Catholic Parishes of St Agnes’ Crawcrook, St Joseph’s Highfield and Our Lady of Lourdes Chopwell
+The Catholic Parishes of St Joseph’s Blaydon, Our Lady of Lourdes Chopwell, St Joseph's Highfield and St Anne's Winlaton

 History